 oUR HISTORY

-The General Contractors who built the K.P.
-Building (White & Okey) were responsible for many of the prominent downtown buildings in Montrose including the Montrose Fruit & Produce Building, the Masonic Temple, the Hartman Brothers building, the old City Hall, and the Montrose County Courthouse.
+The General Contractors who built the KP Building (White & Okey) were responsible for many of the prominent downtown buildings in historic downtown Montrose including the Montrose Fruit & Produce Building, the Masonic Temple, the Hartman Brothers building, the old City Hall, and the Montrose County Courthouse.

-They proudly reported that the magnificent new “K.P.
-Building” is characterized by an elegance of architectural lines and by an artistic finish that is scarcely every duplicated in cities far larger than Montrose…evidently built for the future…a building which will be a credit to the City of Montrose long after it has passed the highest mark set for it by the fraternal organization and secret society that built this beautiful building on this corner 115 years ago – the Knights of Pythias
+“Characterized by an elegance of architectural lines and by an artistic finish that is scarcely every duplicated in cities far larger than Montrose…evidently built for the future…a building which will be a credit to the City of Montrose”.

 A List of first floor businesses that occupied the Knights of Pythias Building